Don't Breathe: Plot

 Rocky, Alex, and Money are three Detroit delinquents who make a living by breaking into houses and stealing valuables.
 Rocky longs to move to California with her younger sister, Diddy, and escape from their abusive mother and her alcoholic boyfriend.
 To the trio's frustration, their fence keeps undervaluing the items they bring.

 Money receives a tip from their fence that Gulf War veteran Norman Nordstrom has $300,000 in cash in his house in an abandoned Detroit neighborhood.
-The cash was reportedly a settlement after a wealthy young woman, Cindy Roberts, killed Norman's daughter in a car accident.
+It was reportedly a settlement after a wealthy young woman, Cindy Roberts, killed Norman's daughter in a car accident.
 The three spy on the house and learn that Norman is blind.

-At night, the gang approach the house, drug Nordstrom's rottweiler dog, then break in.
+At night, the gang approach the house, drug Nordstrom's rottweiler, then break in.
 Money puts a sleeping gas bottle in Nordstrom's bedroom.
-Seeing a locked basement door, Money assumes the loot is hidden in there and shoots the lock.
-The noise wakes up Nordstrom, who overpowers Money, takes the gun, and kills him while Rocky silently watches.
+Seeing a locked basement door, he assumes the loot is hidden in there and shoots the lock.
+The noise wakes up Nordstrom, who overpowers Money, takes the gun, and kills him while Rocky, horrified, watches silently.

 Rocky witnesses Nordstrom open a hidden safe to check his valuables.
-After he leaves, she opens the safe and takes the cash.
-However, Nordstrom finds Rocky and Alex's shoes and realizes there are more intruders, then returns to find the safe empty.
+After he leaves, she opens it and takes the cash.
+However, he finds her and Alex's shoes and realizes there are more intruders, then returns to find the safe empty.

 Rocky and Alex evade Nordstrom and enter the basement.
 There, they find a restrained and gagged pregnant woman who reveals herself to be Cindy Roberts.
 Rocky and Alex free her and attempt to open the storm cellar door.
-Nordstrom shoots at them, accidentally killing Cindy.
-Nordstrom breaks down and cries in distress over her body.
-He then shuts off the lights, plunging the basement into darkness.
-After a blind chase and struggle, Alex knocks out Nordstrom and they flee upstairs.
+Nordstrom shoots at them, unintentionally killing Cindy.
+He breaks down and cries in distress over her body.
+Nordstrom then shuts off the lights, plunging the basement into darkness.
+After a blind chase and struggle, Alex knocks him out and they flee upstairs.